Lewis Clinton-Baker: Life

-Clinton-Baker joined the Royal Navy in 1879 He took part in the bombardment of Alexandria in 1882 and went to command HMS Gibraltar during the Second Boer War.
+Clinton-Baker joined the Royal Navy in 1879.
+He took part in the bombardment of Alexandria in 1882 and went to command HMS Gibraltar during the Second Boer War.
 He was promoted to Commander on 1 January 1901 and commanded HMS Berwick from 1908.

-He served in World War I as Captain of HMS Hercules, which he commanded at the Battle of Jutland in 1916, and then as Captain of HMS Benbow from later that year; he then took responsibility for laying a mine barrage across the North Sea from a base at Grangemouth.
+He served in World War I as Captain of HMS Hercules, which he commanded at the Battle of Jutland in 1916.
+With him there on the Hercules was Gustav von Schoultz, the Finnish naval attaché from the Russian Empire, who wrote in his memoirs of waiting on the bridge with Clinton-Baker, waiting for the signal to deploy.
+He was Captain of HMS Benbow from later that year; he then took responsibility for laying a mine barrage across the North Sea from a base at Grangemouth.

 He became Second-in-Command of the Second Battle Squadron in 1919, Admiral Superintendent of Chatham Dockyard in 1920 and Commander-in-Chief, East Indies Station in 1921.
 In 1925 he was made Admiral commanding the Reserves and in 1927 he retired.